ioio-creative/Solar-System-threejs/README.md

 - [X] Modular code base for easy editing

 ## To-do:
+- [ ] Separate GUI into its own file
 - [ ] Textures
 - [ ] Lighting
 - [ ] Add physics (if the browser doesn't explode)